 - Explain the relationship between economies of scale and intra-industry trade

-Absolute and comparative advantages explain a great deal about patterns of global trade.
-For example, they help to explain the patterns noted at the start of this chapter, like why you may be eating fresh fruit from Chile or Mexico, or why lower productivity regions like Africa and Latin America are able to sell a substantial proportion of their exports to higher productivity regions like the European Union and North America.
+Absolute and comparative advantages explain a great deal about global trading patterns.
+For example, they help to explain the patterns that we noted at the start of this chapter, like why you may be eating fresh fruit from Chile or Mexico, or why lower productivity regions like Africa and Latin America are able to sell a substantial proportion of their exports to higher productivity regions like the European Union and North America.
 Comparative advantage, however, at least at first glance, does not seem especially well-suited to explain other common patterns of international trade.

 The Prevalence of Intra-industry Trade between Similar Economies

 The theory of comparative advantage suggests that trade should happen between economies with large differences in opportunity costs of production.
 Roughly half of all world trade involves shipping goods between the fairly similar high-income economies of the United States, Canada, the European Union, Japan, Mexico, and China (see Table 20.13).